-Net cash provided by (used in) operating, investing and financing activities for the three months ended March 31, 2023 and 2022, was as follows:
+Net cash provided by (used in) operating, investing and financing activities for the three months ended March 31, 2024 and 2023, was as follows:

-For the Three Mont hs Ended Marc ch 31,
+For the Three Month (86,103) (155,704

-2023 022
+2024 2023

-(In tho usands)
+(In thou sands)

-Operating activities \$ 175,746 \$ 166,178
+Operating activities \$ 162,312 \$ 175,746

-Investing activities (155,704) (240,009)
+Investing activities (86,103) (155,704)

-Financing activities (66,206) 109,236
+Financing activities (69,877) (66,206)

-Operating activities: Our cash flow provided by operating activities for the three months ended March 31, 2023 increased by \$9.6 million compared to the three months ended March 31, 2022, primarily due to changes in working capital, deposits and advanced payments to our vendors, offset by lower net sales and operating profits.
+Operating activities: Our cash flow provided by operating activities for the three months ended March 31, 2024 decreased by \$13.4 million compared to the three months ended March 31, 2023, primarily due to changes in working capital, offset by higher operating profits.

-Investing activities: Our cash flow used in investing activities for the three months ended March 31, 2023 decreased by \$84.3 million compared to the three months ended March 31, 2022, primarily due to decreased payments related to property, plant and equipment and decreased net payments for foreign exchange forward contracts.
-Payments for property, plant and equipment can fluctuate based on the timing of purchase, receipt and acceptance of equipment.
+Investing activities: Our cash flow used in investing activities for the three months ended March 31, 2024 decreased by \$69.6 million compared to the three months ended March 31, 2023, primarily due to lower payments for short-term investments and higher proceeds from maturities of short-term investments, offset by higher net payments for foreign exchange forward contracts.

-Financing activities: The net cash used in financing activities for the three months ended March 31, 2023 was primarily due to net debt repayments in Japan, the payment of our quarterly dividends and finance lease obligations.
-The net cash provided by financing activities for the three months ended March 31, 2022 was primarily due to a borrowing in Korea, offset by net debt repayments in Japan and the payment of our quarterly dividends.
+Financing activities: The net cash used in financing activities for the three months ended March 31, 2024 and 2023 was primarily due to net debt repayments, the payments of our quarterly dividend and finance lease obligations.

 We provide the following supplemental data to assist our investors and analysts in understanding our liquidity and capital resources.
-We define "free cash flow" as net cash provided by operating activities less payments for property, plant and equipment, plus proceeds from the sale of and insurance recovery for property, plant and equipment, if applicable.
+We define "free cash flow" as net cash provided by operating activities less payments for property, plant and equipment, plus proceeds from the sale of, insurance recovery for and grants for property, plant and equipment, if applicable.
 Free cash flow is not defined by U.S. GAAP.
 We believe free cash flow to be relevant and useful information to our investors because it provides them with additional information in assessing our liquidity, capital resources and financial operating results.
 Our management uses free cash flow in evaluating our liquidity, our ability to service debt, our ability to fund capital expenditures and our ability to pay dividends and the amount of dividends to be paid.
 However, free cash flow has certain limitations, including that it does not represent the residual cash flow available for discretionary expenditures since other, non-discretionary expenditures, such as mandatory debt service, are not deducted from the measure.
 The amount of mandatory versus discretionary expenditures can vary significantly between periods.
 This measure should be considered in addition to, and not as a substitute for, or superior to, other measures of liquidity or financial performance prepared in accordance with U.S. GAAP, such as net cash provided by operating activities.
 Furthermore, our definition of free cash flow may not be comparable to similarly titled measures reported by other companies.

-For the Three Mont hs Ended March 31,
+•

-2023 2022
+2024 2023

 (In tho usands)

-Net cash provided by operating activities \$ 175,746 \$ 166,178
+Net cash provided by operating activities \$ 162,312 \$ 175,746

-Payments for property, plant and equipment (98,224) (158,154)
+Payments for property, plant and equipment (96,169) (98,224)

-Proceeds from sale of property, plant and equipment 652 416
+Proceeds from sale of and grants for property, plant and equipment 8,022 652

-Free cash flow \$ 78,174 \$ 8,440
+Free cash flow \$ 74,165 \$ 78,174